 Founded in 1956, Maxim’s Group is a leading Food & Beverage company comprising of Chinese, Asian and European restaurants, quick service restaurants, bakery shops and institutional catering, while providing a range of festive products, including the award-winning Maxim’s Mooncakes.
 The Group is also the licensee of renowned brands including Starbucks Coffee (Hong Kong, Macau & Vietnam), and Genki Sushi and Ippudo ramen (Hong Kong & China).
 Altogether the Group operates over 840 outlets in Hong Kong, China and Vietnam.
 It also established the first Sino-Foreign joint venture in China in 1980 and now delivers air catering service in 11 cities through joint ventures.

 In 1971, Maxim’s Group introduced a brand new management concept – “Chinese Food, Western Service” – in its first Chinese restaurant, Jade Garden.
-Thereafter, the Group opened Cantonese restaurants with now renowned names such as Maxim’s Palace and Maxim’s Chinese Restaurant, making the Group the perfect choice for celebratory dinners for all occasions.
-Jade Garden landed in Guangzhou and Shenzhen in August 2011 and January 2013 respectively.
-It also became the first Chinese restaurant of the Group to set foot in eastern China, with the opening of a new outlet at the South Block of Jing An Kerry Centre in October 2013.
-Mei-xin Garden, the sister brand of Jade Garden, opened its first outlet in Guangzhou in June 2013.
+Thereafter, the Group opened Cantonese restaurants with now renowned names such as Maxim’s Palace and Serenade Chinese Restaurant making the Group the perfect choice for celebratory dinners for all occasions.
+Jade Garden landed in Guangzhou, Shanghai, Chengdu and Shenzhen

-Other new restaurant concepts include JASMINE, House of Jasmine and Jasmine Garden, injecting healthy elements to Chinese cuisine.
+Other new restaurant concepts include Jasmine, House of Jasmine, Xi Yue, Jasmine Garden and Jasmine Garden, injecting healthy elements to Chinese cuisine.
 All Cantonese restaurants of Maxim’s Chinese Cuisine now have a no-added MSG menu.

 The first Chiuchow Garden Restaurant was established in 1981, providing high quality Chiuchow style cuisine in a refined atmosphere.
 Since 2007, the newly established Chiuchow Garden provides an exquisite dining ambience with a modern interpretation of Chiuchow cuisine.

 After the successful launch of its Cantonese restaurants, the Group introduced Peking Garden restaurants.
-Over the past few years, the Group has made other breakthroughs by creating new menus and adopting sleek, eastern and western inspired décors in some new establishments, like Festive China, Shanghai Garden, House of Beijing and Shanghai Jade.
+Over the past few years, the Group has made other breakthroughs by creating new menus and adopting sleek, eastern and western inspired décors in some new establishments, like Festive China, Shanghai Garden, House of Beijing, Sichuan Garden, Hunan Garden, M&C DUCK and Shanghai Jade.

 Maxim’s Group’s first western restaurant, Maxim’s Restaurant, was opened in 1956, and aimed at introducing western fine dining to Hong Kong.
 Western delicacies, splendid décor and live band music soon made the restaurant hugely popular among celebrities and business persons.